be0vlk/lambchop/README.md

  GPT takes this into account and will write as if the person is a non-native English speaker.<br>
 `style`: Sets the overall style of writing used in the profile.
 The default style is "casual" but you can use any value you want.<br>

+The default output directory is the current user's home directory ("~/lambchop_output").
 You can provide some, all, or none of these.
 If you don't provide any, the defaults will be used.

 ## Contributing